jyurkiw/BlizzardProgrammingTest/README.md

 # Technical Issues

 1. Disk-persistence only works if you shut down the application through the actual IIS interface.
 Just hitting the red stop-box in Visual Studio kills the application and prevents the write-process from firing.
 In order to persist between runs, you need to go to the "Show Hidden Icons" arrow on your windows task bar (the icon bar on the bottom of your desktop), right-click the icon for IIS Express, go to Sites -> BlizzardProgrammingTest -> Stop Site.
 This will allow the application to stop normally, and will properly fire the Application_Stop event.
 If you just Stop Debugging in VS, it will cause an abrupt process termination that skips all the end-application events.
+As far as I've been able to find, this is a limitation of IIS Express and ASP.NET.

 2. There is no backup plan for authentication besides windows auth, and anon auth is not enabled.
 The application does not have a sign-in page so if Windows auth is disabled (because, say, you're using Mac or 'nix without some sort of LDAP auth token set up for AD) you'll probably see the application blow up.
 This limitation is purely time-constrained.